 The Role of Community Elders in Dispute Resolution

-Community Elders are central figures in traditional land dispute resolution across Aboriginal and Torres Strait Islander cultures.
-Their authority comes from accumulated cultural knowledge, kinship responsibilities and sustained relationships with Country rather than formal legal credentials, and they act as custodians of customary law, oral histories and protocols.
+Community Elders are central to traditional land dispute resolution across Aboriginal and Torres Strait Islander communities.
+Their authority is rooted in accumulated cultural knowledge, kinship responsibilities and sustained relationships with Country rather than formal legal credentials.
+As custodians of customary law, oral histories and protocols, Elders interpret obligations, convene the right people and guide processes toward healing and agreement.

 Elder Authority and Knowledge Systems

-Elders hold detailed knowledge about songlines, Dreaming stories, traditional boundaries and sacred sites that underpin Indigenous governance of land.
-This lifetime knowledge informs how disputes are understood and resolved and typically includes understanding of:
+Elders hold detailed knowledge of songlines, Dreaming stories, traditional boundaries and sacred sites that underpin Indigenous governance of land.
+This lifetime knowledge shapes how disputes are framed and resolved and typically includes understanding of:

 - Songlines and Dreaming tracks that cross the landscape